cameraki/Magento-Magmi-Via-Cron-Extension/README.md

 # Magento Magmi Via Cron Extension
-Magento extension to run Magmi via Magento's cron
+Magento extension to run Magmi via Magento's cron from a CSV file
 Note: This only works if you have Magmi (Magento Mass Importer)

 # What does this do?